changyy/py-promptpack-for-code/README.md

 - Generates a tree-like directory structure based on the specified root
 - Preserves file structure with full relative paths from the root directory
 - Supports both XML (default) and plain text output formats
+- XML format has both compact and full-tag modes for different use cases
 - Built-in ignore patterns for common files (e.g., `.git`, `__pycache__`, etc.)
 - Customizable output file path
 - Optional progress bar for large projects